Curry leads Warriors past Knicks as fans return to MSG

 - Oops!Something went wrong.Please try again later.

+NEW YORK (AP) There were only about 2,000 fans in Madison Square Garden, far fewer than would normally pack the place when Stephen Curry and the Warriors come to town.

+But in New York, even a small crowd can make a big sound - until Curry quieted it down.

-NEW YORK (AP) — Stephen Curry welcomed fans back to Madison Square Garden with another big night in the building, scoring 37 points and leading the Golden State Warriors to a 114-106 victory over the New York Knicks on Tuesday.
+Curry scored 37 points to lead the Golden State Warriors to a 114-106 victory over the New York Knicks on Tuesday night in the first game this season with fans at the arena.

+''There were some fans heckling, which was awesome, and me and Draymond (Green) were talking about it: There's no better feeling - I don't care if it's 19,000 or 2,500 or whatever it is - you love silencing a road crowd,'' Curry said. ''So that was a cool experience considering not many arenas have had fans this year and it does make a huge difference.''

-Curry, who owns a 50-point game and a triple-double in the arena, returned from a one-game absence to make the tiebreaking 3-pointer with 3:38 left.
-He scored 26 points in the second half and added six rebounds and six assists.
+Curry, who owns a 50-point game and a triple-double at MSG, returned from a one-game absence to make the tiebreaking 3-pointer with 3:38 left.
+He scored 26 points in the second half and added six rebounds and six assists against one of the NBA's best defensive teams.

+''So they make it tough, but Steph found a way to score,'' Warriors coach Steve Kerr said. ''It was not easy but he found a way and made some huge shots and created a lot of offense for us.''

-Julius Randle went from the high of his first All-Star selection to the low of getting thrown out in the final seconds after picking up his second technical foul.
+Julius Randle went from the high of his first All-Star selection to the low of getting ejected in the final seconds after picking up his second technical foul.
 He had 25 points, 10 rebounds and seven assists.

 New York recovered from that and had the game tied at 97 before Curry's 3-pointer.
-He converted a three-point play about two minutes later to make it 105-100 and helped finish it off at the foul line.
+He converted a three-point play about two minutes later to make it 105-100 and helped finish it off at the foul line, where he was 12 for 12.

+''I felt like we got good shots but to be honest, we weren't getting the calls,'' Knicks guard Derrick Rose said. ''I felt like guys were going to the lane and we weren't getting the same calls and that makes it hard when it's that lopsided.''

-Kelly Oubre Jr. added 19 points and Andrew Wiggins had 16 for the Warriors, who got centers James Wiseman and Kevon Looney back from injuries and won for the first time after two rough losses on their four-game trip.
-They blew a 14-point lead in the fourth quarter and lost by four in Orlando, then fell 102-100 in Charlotte when Draymond Green got two technical fouls and was ejected in the closing seconds before Terry Rozier made a jumper at the buzzer.
+Kelly Oubre Jr. added 19 points and Andrew Wiggins had 16 for the Warriors, who got centers James Wiseman and Kevon Looney back from injuries and won for the first time after two rough losses on their four-game road trip.

 TIP-INS

-Warriors: Juan Toscano-Anderson, the forward on a two-way contract who had started the last 10 games while the centers were out, didn't play. ...
-Wiggins celebrated his 26th birthday.
+Warriors: Wiggins celebrated his 26th birthday. ...
+Juan Toscano-Anderson, the forward on a two-way contract who had started the last 10 games while the centers were out, didn't play. ...
+Wiseman missed 11 games with a sprained left wrist and Looney missed 10 with a sprained left ankle.

 BACK IN THE BUILDING